• Skip to main content

 Storage

-This chickpea avocado salad is best used the day it's made, as it can turn brown due to the avocado.
+This chickpea avocado salad is best used the day it's made, as it can turn brown due to the avocado, but it's still great to eat for a day or two when stored in the fridge.

 A sandwich filled with avocado chickpea spread.